Image: The Everett Collection

 With his flashy suits and bespoke holster, Paladin was a far cry from rugged heroes like Rowdy Yates or Matt Dillon.
 Six decades later, he's just as cool.

 Let's take a closer look at Have Gun – Will Travel.
-And watch Have Gun - Will Travel six days a week on Heroes & Icons.

 The Man in Black actually wore a lot of a blue.